CaptainBeluga/CreateYourDrawing/README.md

     GUIDE:

-    1. Select the functionality you want
+    1. Select the functionality you want.

     2. Select where the arrow must to go.